 Figure 8.
-Wind speed time series at 18 meters above ground level at Barrow site, USA
+Wind speed time series at 18 meters above ground level at Barrow site, USA (71.32°N 156.61°W, 11 m)

-The example plotted in Figure 8 shows wind speed observations measured at 18 meters on the top of the Barrow tower (Arctic Circle) during a period of 51 consecutive days.
-In except of the two spikes on 14th October and 3rd November, wind speed values range from 4.8 to 5.3 m s-1.
+The example plotted in Figure 8 shows wind speed observations measured at 18 meters on the top of the Barrow tower (Arctic Circle) during 51 consecutive days.
+In except the two spikes on 14th October and 3rd November, wind speed values range from 4.8 to 5.3 m s-1.
 This variability is significantly low when compared with the rest of the wind series (not shown).
-Therefore and although the 'Persistence test' flags the records as 'Suspect', it is very likely they are erroneous and should not be used as reliable data.
+Although the 'Persistence test' flags the records as 'Suspect', it is very likely they are erroneous and should not be used as reliable data.